Pest

 The Colorado potato beetle hibernates in the soil and begins maturation feeding on the potato leaves at the beginning of May for about two weeks.
 Then the females deposit countless clutches of yellow-orange eggs on the undersides of the leaves, from which the larvae hatch after 3 to 12 days.
 The larvae start feeding and pupate after four weeks or three larval stages in the soil.
 Already after another two weeks (approx. beginning of July) the beetles hatch and hibernate after maturation feeding in the ground from August on.

-To control the Colorado potato beetle, NeemAzal®-T/S can be applied upon reaching threshold limits, or when a pest outbreak alert has been issued, during larval stages 1 to 3.
+To combat the Colorado potato beetle, NeemAzal®-T/S can be applied after threshold values have been reached or after a warning service call, during larval stages 1 to 3.
 For this purpose, mix 2.5 ml NeemAzal®-T/S with 300 – 700 ml water (for 10 m²).
 For one hectare, mix 2.5 L NeemAzal®-T/S with 300 – 700 L water.

 NeemAzal®-T/S can be obtained from specialist crop protection retailers.
 Please contact our distribution partners.
-A certificate of expertise is required.
+Proof of expertise is required.

-Our natural insecticide is available for use in the home and garden sector under the brand names of our partners in many garden centers and specialist retailers.
+For use in the home and allotment garden, you can purchase our natural insecticide under our partners’ brand names in many garden centres and specialist shops.
 Find more information here. hier.

 Scroll to Top